-The Company maintains two equity incentive plans: The Amended and Restated 2013 Equity Incentive Plan, or the 2013 Plan, and the 2007 Equity Incentive Plan, or the 2013 Plan and the 2007 Equity Incentive Plan, or the 2013 Plan and are no longer available for issuance under the 2007 Plan.
-On July 25, 2016, the Company's Board of Directors approved an amendment to the 2013 Plan to reserve 1,000,000 shares on a pre-reverse stock split basis, or 333,333 shares on a post-reverse stock split basis, of the Company's common stock exclusively for the grant of stock awards to employees who have not previously been an employee or director of the Company, except following a bona fide period of non-employment, as an inducement material to the individual's entering into employment with the Company, as defined under applicable Nasdaq Listing Rules.
-In conjunction with the one-for-three reverse split of the Company's common stock effected on September 29, 2016, the number of non-inducement shares authorized under all plans decreased from 3,068,865 to 1,022,955 shares, and the number of inducement shares authorized under all plans decreased from 3,068,865 to 1,022,955 shares, and the number of inducement shares authorized under all plans decreased from 3,068,865 to 1,022,955 non-inducement shares of common stock authorized for issuance under the 2013 Plan decreased from 1,000,000 shares to 333,333 shares.
-At the Company's annual meeting of stockholders held on May 2, 2017, the Company's stockholders approved amendments to the 2013 Plan, which included an increase in the number of non-inducement shares were authorized for issuance under the 2013 Plan by 2,500,000.
-As of December 31, 2017, under all plans, a total of 3,522,955 non-inducement shares were authorized for issuance, 2,849,466 shares had been issued with 2,677,155 non-inducement stock options and restricted stock units, or RSUs, underlying outstanding awards, and 673,489 non-inducement shares were available for grant.
-As of December 31, 2017, a total of 333,333 inducem
+The Company maintains two equity incentive plans: The Amended and Restated 2013 Equity Incentive Plan, or the 2013 Plan, and the 2007 Equity Incentive Plan, or the 2007 Plan.
+The 2013 Plan includes a provision that shares available for grant under the Company's 2007 Plan become available for issuance under the 2013 Plan and are no longer available for issuance under the 2007 Plan.

+At the Company's annual meeting of stockholders held on June 28, 2018, the Company's stockholders approved amendments to the 2013 Plan, which included an increase in the number of non-inducement shares of common stock authorized for issuance under the 2013 Plan by 146,666 shares.
+As of December 31, 2018, 124,211 shares of the Company's common stock were authorized exclusively for the issuance of stock awards to employees who have not previously been an employee or director of the Company, except following a bona fide period of non-employment, as an inducement material to the individual's entering into employment with the Company, as defined under applicable Nasdaq Listing Rules.

+As of December 31, 2018, under all plans, a total of 264,098 non-inducement shares were authorized for issuance, 95,258 shares had been issued with 79,300 non-inducement stock options and restricted stock units, or RSUs, underlying outstanding awards, and 168,840 non-inducement shares were available for grant.
+As of December 31, 2018, 118,368 inducement shares had been issued under the 2013 Plan, with 117,534 inducement stock options and RSUs underlying outstanding awards and 0 inducement shares available for grant.